 More detailed information, particularly about the size of the cohort year on year, would make it easier to put students' achievements into context.

 Facilities at Wellington DSO are pretty impressive, as you would probably expect of large purpose built facilities by GEMS.
 These include:

-It would seem that with the change of personnel at the top, some teething problems have occurred further down the management chain.
-However, clearly, these changes have not impacted the strong relationships between the school, parents and the community.
-Even with over 4,000 students, there is a community feel and focus on an inclusive and innovative ethos.
+A year ago, it seemed that with the change of personnel at the top, some teething problems had occurred further down the management chain.
+These changes have not impacted the strong relationships between the school, parents and the community.
+Even with almost 4,000 students, there is a community feel and focus on an inclusive and innovative ethos.

-In terms of Leadership and Management, whilst 3 of 5 key indicators remained rated at Outstanding, the measures for the Effectiveness of Leadership and School self-evaluation and improvement planning were downgraded to Very Good.
-This is certain to have been a disappointment to the leadership team.
-Issues mentioned earlier in relation to the effectiveness of Middle management and some question-marks over the accuracy of assessment information appear to have driven the downgrading.
+In terms of Leadership and Management, whilst 3 of 5 key indicators remained rated at Outstanding, the measures for the Effectiveness of Leadership and School self-evaluation and improvement planning have remained at the lower rating from last year of Very Good.
+This is certain to have been a disappointment to the leadership team and seems to result from ongoing changes among leaders as a result of the staff changes from a year ago.
+Improvement planning also requires more measurable outcomes.
 No doubt, the Leadership team will be making strenuous efforts to address these concerns.

 The key areas for improvement identified by the Inspection team focus on the need to: